 6. Snowflake Intelligence

-Snowflake Intelligence Homepage
+Snowflake Intelligence platform

 Snowflake Intelligence adds a conversational AI layer to the Snowflake Data Cloud.
 Your data team must build and maintain semantic views before business users see value, and the reasoning behind answers can be difficult for non-technical users to verify.